jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

     Test PASSED
     Done

 It should also show that the pod ran on this worker node

+Remove the pod: `kubectl delete -f cuda-vector-add.yaml`

 If we were to run run this pod but change `export GPUS=` to a number greater than the number of GPUs on this node...